kn1xght/Cybersecurity/Cybersecurity-101/01. Windows-Fundamentals/windows-fundamentals-2.md

 ## TAKEAWAY

 Even though Windows has been my primary operating system for many years, this room still managed to humble me a bit.

-Most of the concepts covered here were already somewhat familiar to me, but it was still a useful refresher and a reminder that understanding the basics properly matters, especially when approaching cybersecurity and system administration.
+Even though I came across many UAC "permit this file from executing" pop-ups, I wasn't aware how it ran and it's main purpose.
+For the rest of the covered concepts here I was already somewhat familiar to, but it was still a useful refresher and a reminder that understanding the basics properly matters, especially when approaching IT as a technician, rather than a user.